andthearchitect/aws-lambda-java-runtime/README.md

 /opt/dist/bin/bootstrap
 ```

 Note that the path we're using in our shell script is ```/opt```.
 When you create a Lambda Layer, as we'll do shortly, AWS Lambda copies all the runtime files to the ```/opt``` directory.
-This directory is efficvely the home directory for our custom runtime.
+This directory is effectively the home directory for our custom runtime.

 ##### Make bootstrap executable
 ```